 5. Slippery Elm

 It might have kind of a strange name, but slippery elm has been used as an effective gut healer for centuries in the United States.
-This supplement both contains mucilage and stimulates nerve endings in the body’s intestinal tract to increase natural mucus secretion, which is an instrumental part of the stomach’s protective lining and helps combat ulcers and excessive acidity in the digestive system.
-It also contains important antioxidants that help relieve inflammatory bowel symptoms.
+This leaky gut supplement both contains mucilage and stimulates nerve endings in the body’s intestinal tract to increase natural mucus secretion, which is an instrumental part of the stomach’s protective lining and helps combat ulcers and excessive acidity in the digestive system.
+It also contains important antioxidants that help relieve inflammatory bowel symptoms.4

 6. Deglycyrrhizinated Licorice (DGL)

 DGL is an herb that has been used for over 3,000 years in the treatment of digestive issues including ulcers and indigestion.
 It’s made from whole licorice, but the manufacturing process includes the removal of glycyrrhizin, which can cause an elevation in blood pressure.
-DGL supports the body’s natural processes for maintaining the mucosal lining of the stomach and duodenum.
+DGL supports the body’s natural processes for maintaining the mucosal lining of the stomach and duodenum.5

 7. Marshmallow Root

 Marshmallow root is a multipurpose supplement that can be used for respiratory or digestive relief.
 Like slippery elm, it contains a high mucilage content.
-It eases the inflammation in the stomach lining, heals ulcers, and treats both diarrhea and constipation by creating a protective lining on the digestive tract.
+It eases the inflammation in the stomach lining, heals ulcers, and treats both diarrhea and constipation by creating a protective lining on the digestive tract.6

 8. Caprylic Acid and/or Candisol

 Caprylic acid, also known as octanoic acid, is a naturally occurring fatty acid that comes from coconut oil.
 Calcium and magnesium caprylates act as buffers, and may also help slow the dispersion and release of caprylic acid to support its activity throughout the gastrointestinal tract.
-Caprylic acid is known for it’s antiviral and antifungal activity.
-Candisol contains a combination of plant-based enzymes that break down the cell walls of Candida.
+Caprylic acid is known for its antiviral and antifungal activity.
+Candifense contains a combination of plant-based enzymes that break down the cell walls of Candida.
 For those who feel that you may be suffering from Candida or yeast overgrowth, these are safe, effective, and natural ways to treat Candida.

 I frequently get asked how long it will take to heal a leaky gut.
 That of course varies from person to person and depends on how the gut became leaky in the first place.
-Typically, I find that when one follows my 4R Program for healing a leaky gut and adds in the above supplements, it should be about a three-month process.
+Typically, I find that when one follows my 4R Program for healing a leaky gut and adds in the above leaky gut supplements, it should be about a three-month process.